sahilrajput03/sahilrajput03/learning-bash.md

 * * * * * echo sahil >> ~/ct.txt
 # ^^ these commands will execute in every 60 seconds and actually it ticks on 0th second of every minute of the system clock.

-## FYI: WOW:: You can check with ```date``` to check the current time with current seconds to know when text in cc.text file will be appended!
+## FYI: WOW:: You can check with ```date``` to check the current time with current seconds to know when text in cc.text file will be appended coz command gets executed on 0th second in every minute!
 Yikes!!
 ```

 **Usage of `xargs`: [Source](https://www.tecmint.com/xargs-command-examples/).**